Previous dayApril 13, 2026Next day

 115.0 km---✓ ReviewedUSGS →

-At 21:23 UTC on April 13, 2026, a magnitude 3.7 tremor occurred 9 km W of San Rafael del Yuma, Dominican Republic.
-The hypocenter lay at 115.0 km, placing this in the intermediate depth category.
+This magnitude 3.7 event was detected 9 km W of San Rafael del Yuma, Dominican Republic on April 13, 2026, with origin time 21:23 UTC.
+The event originated approximately 115.0 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 18.424°, -68.765°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 18.424°N, -68.765°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13